Please read through these frequently asked questions about the JET Program and specific sections on how to apply.

 Who can fill out the Certificate of Health?

-The medical history form should be completed by a doctor or a registered Nurse Practitioner with knowledge of your medical history should fill out the Physician’s Form.
+The Certificate of Health form should be completed by a doctor or a registered Nurse Practitioner with knowledge of your medical history.
 They should not be a family member.
 A Physician’s Assistant cannot sign off of the form unless it is co-signed by the practicing doctor.

 CRIMINAL HISTORY CHECK